cofahyy/PokemonApp/README.md

 # PokemonApp
-Pokemon App developed for android utilizing PokeApi
+Pokemon App developed for android utilizing PokeApi created with Corinna Barts.
+Check the master branch to see the code.